 - — Serves as the managing contract between your institution and the Commission and provides guidance regarding the administration of the Cal Grant program.
-Please ensure it is initialed and signed as requested by the President/Chief Executive Officer/Chancellor.
+The agreement must be initialed and signed by the President/Chief Executive Officer/Chancellor.

 - — Requests information regarding undergraduate and vocational/technical programs used to determine a student’s cost of attendance at your institution.
-A separate College Cost Estimate Form is required for each qualifying course with unique costs offered at your institution.
-Start dates will determine your pay periods for Cal Grant.
+Please submit one College Cost Estimate referencing the program with the highest cost.
+In special circumstances where the highest-cost program is significantly more expensive and does not represent the majority of students, a separate College Cost Estimate Form should be submitted.
+The College Cost Estimate start dates will determine your pay periods for Cal Grant awards.

-- Information Security and Confidentiality Agreement — Provides the names of staff agreeing to comply with the security requirements as a condition of accessing the WebGrants system and data.
-(This form is included with the System Administrator’s Access Request Form above)
+- Information Security and Confidentiality Agreement — This is part of the System Administrator’s Access Request Form above.
+Agreeing to comply with the security requirements is a condition of accessing the WebGrants system and data.

 - Third-Party Audited Financial Statement Reports — A copy of the institution’s audited financial statements for at least the two most recently completed fiscal years.

 Institution Catalog — A current copy of